NvkAnirudh/knowledge-graph-for-rag/README.md

-# Graph RAG Learning Series
+# Graph RAG: Knowledge Graphs + Retrieval Augmented Generation

-A hands-on learning journey exploring Graph RAG - combining knowledge graphs with retrieval augmented generation to answer complex questions that traditional RAG systems cannot handle.
+Combining knowledge graphs with retrieval augmented generation to answer complex questions that traditional RAG systems cannot handle.
+This project explores how Graph RAG solves multi-hop reasoning, relationship traversal, and structured querying challenges through a series of practical implementations.

 **Part of the SWYL (Share What You Learn) series.**